Storm Clouds over Owl's Mountain Head from Bondcliff, New Hampshire

 Pemigewasset Wilderness – White Mountains, New Hampshire

-Designated Wilderness Areas, My Viewpoint – In 2012, an article Wilderness Under Siege by The Wilderness Society was an eye-opening read about how the 112th Congress was introducing bills that could forever change the well being of America's public lands and wilderness.
+Designated Wilderness Areas, New Hampshire – In 2012, an article Wilderness Under Siege by The Wilderness Society was an eye-opening read about how the 112th Congress was introducing bills that could forever change the well being of America's public lands and wilderness.
 Conservation NH also complied a list of New Hampshire bills in 2012 all thought to be anti-conservation, dubbed "The Dirty Dozen Bills".

 Lastly, a Senate Concurrent Resolution 2 was drafted geared towards designated wilderness areas in New Hampshire.
 The possible removal of another footbridge in the Pemigewasset Wilderness was the likely motive behind this useless, nonconforming resolution.